 Employability Skills & Careers Guidance

-The Park Academies Trust offers every student the opportunity to gain the necessary skills to help promote themselves to a prospective employer or university.
+The Park Academies Trust offers every student an opportunity to gain the necessary skills to support future career and university aspirations.

-Our careers programme allows our students to have a variety of careers education, information, advice and guidance (CEIAG) and university information in an impartial and unbiased way.
-Our strategy is to ensure full alignment with the recently introduced Gatsby Benchmarks.
+The TPAT Careers and Futures programme is designed to support our students with a variety of careers education, information, advice and guidance (CEIAG) which we strive to deliver in an impartial and unbiased way.

 To help with student development, there are a range of activities that are specifically aimed at developing their employability skills.

-Work-related activities are embedded in our curriculum and are specifically developed to enable all students to take part in a range of exciting and work relevant opportunities.
-A way in which we help to develop our students is through ‘work place’ experience and dedicated ‘work experience’ weeks.
-This allows our students to gain a greater understanding of the careers on offer within industry and commerce.
-Students can also join the Student Union Leadership Team and get involved in leading student activities throughout Lydiard Park Academy.
+Work-related activities are embedded within our curriculum and are specifically developed to enable all students to take part in a range of exciting and work relevant opportunities.
+A way in which we help to develop our students is through work place experiences and dedicated work experience weeks.
+This allows our students to gain a greater understanding of careers on offer within industry and commerce.

 By successfully completing the ‘Employability Skills Booklet’ students are given the opportunity to evidence, evaluate and reflect upon the essential transferable skills that employers look for.
 By this we refer to the ‘soft skills’ that are applicable to any career pathway such as team work, communication, using initiative and problem solving.
-Having such evidence will allow our students to gain confidence when applying for employment, apprenticeships or university places.
+Such evidence will allow our students to have confidence when applying for employment, apprenticeships or university places.

-We offer further opportunities for our students including an ‘enrichment programme.’
-Our programme has been designed to encourage our sixth form student body to help and support the younger students of LPA in a variety of subject areas across the curriculum.
+We offer further opportunities for our students including an enrichment programme (Student Services).
+Our programme has been designed to encourage our sixth form student body to help and support younger students in a variety of subject areas across the curriculum.

 A full list of activities to support our Employability Skills Programme can be found below:

 · An introduction to employability skills (PSHE programme)